-Diane Ty is senior project director of the Portion Balance Coalition and project lead for AgingWell Hub at Business for Impact.
+Diane Ty is senior partner of the Portion Balance Coalition at Business for Impact.
 Ty has expertise in marketing and business strategy and a long history of product, service, and program innovation in the nonprofit, corporate, and public sectors.
 Also, she serves as senior advisor to Service Year Alliance and consults to other nonprofits and startups.

 Previously, Ty was senior vice president of strategic market development at AARP, where she was the architect of AARP’s under age 50 initiative called LifeTuner.org, a 2010 winner of an IDEA award (Gold-level) in the design strategy category by the Industrial Designers Society of America (IDSA), which recognizes annually the best product innovations around the globe.